-Mike is an NSCA-Certified Strength and Conditioning Specialist with a Master’s degree in Exercise Physiology from Florida Atlantic University.
-Mike is also a Marquette alum (B.S.
-Health Sci ’14) and current student, studying for his Ph.D. in Exercise and Rehabilitation Science.
-In addition to experience teaching exercise physiology, fitness and nutrition, and exercise testing and prescription courses, Mike has published research in the applied performance domain and has completed multiple strength and conditioning internships including a full season in Major League Baseball with the Milwaukee Brewers.
+- Mike is an NSCA-Certified Strength and Conditioning Specialist and completed his PhD in Exercise and Rehabilitation Science at Marquette in 2023.
 As lab manager of the AHPRC, Mike serves to facilitate collaborative team science and assist investigators in realizing their research goals.
-He is also committed to making a positive impact on Marquette Athletics, by helping to conduct applied research based on the performance goals of the teams, coaches, and individual athletes.
+He is also committed to making a positive impact on Marquette Athletics by helping to conduct applied research based on the performance goals of the teams, coaches, and individual athletes.
 In addition to working at AHPRC, Mike is a postdoctoral research associate in Dr. Sandra Hunter’s Neuromuscular Physiology Lab.
 Previously, Mike obtained his Master’s (Florida Atlantic University ’17) and Bachelor’s (Marquette University ’14) degrees in exercise physiology.

 Director, HPAC: Toni D. Uhrich, M.S., EP-C